pigpigyyy/Yuescript/README.md

 # MoonPlus

 ![CI](https://github.com/pigpigyyy/MoonPlus/workflows/build-test/badge.svg)
-MoonPlus is a compiler with features from Moonscript language 0.5.0 and could be 2~4 times faster than the original Moonscript compiler.
+MoonPlus is a compiler with features from Moonscript language 0.5.0 and could be faster than the original Moonscript compiler.

 ## Features